 Q. Does the OIR support mean that I can install a new Cisco Gigabit Ethernet WAN Service Module while the router is in operation?

-Q. Is interface auto-failover between SFP and RJ-45 connections supported?
+Q. Is interface auto-switchover & auto-failover between SFP and RJ-45 connections supported?

-A. No, auto-failover is not supported on the RJ-45 and SFP dual-identity ports of the modules, nor is it supported on the 4 onboard RJ-45 and SFP ports on the host Cisco 4451-X system.
+A. Yes, auto-switchover & auto-failover is supported on the RJ-45 and SFP dual-identity ports on the modules, as well as on the on-board dual-identity RJ-45 and SFP ports on the Cisco 4000 ISR chassis.
+This support was introduced in IOS XE 3.15.
+This feature may not be supported with all SFP transceiver modules.

 Q. Is trunking supported on these Cisco modules?